mahgoyal/RedshiftDummyTable/README.md

 1) Create table twofivesix which will act as base table for populating data on the  test_table.

-2) Create sample table structure (test_table)
+2) Create sample table structure (test_table).

-3) Run the query to dynamically load data to table
+3) Run the query to dynamically load data to table.

-4) Analyze the table;
+4) Analyze the table.

 5) Check the no. of Rows populated.